 How might we help young people customize their living space for comfort when they are at the start of their careers?

-Aery is an end-to-end home customization service based on pre-owned furniture.
+Aery is an end-to-end home customization service based on both pre-owned and brand new furniture and items.
 It makes home customization easier for constantly moving young adults, enabling them to focus on living their best life at home.

-The AI recommends combos of items that fit users’ needs and limitations.
+The platform’s AI recommends combos of pre-owned or brand new items that fit users’ needs and limitations.
 Users can make changes to and visualize the combos in a 3D playground, and then place orders from the platform.
-When moving out, just sell the items back to the Aery to save the troubles of getting rid of them in other ways.
+When moving out, one can simply sell the items back to the Aery to save the troubles of getting rid of them in other ways.

 Sophia Deng, Yuan Chen, Frank Gong, Kevin McElroy (Fjord)

 Sept-Dec 2019 (15 weeks)